 Penalties for advertising an imitation controlled substance can include:

-The best defense to a Colorado drug crime depends on the specific facts of your case.
+The best defense for a Colorado drug crime depends on the specific facts of your case.
 But common defenses to manufacturing, selling or possessing for sale an imitation controlled substance often include (without limitation):

 It is NOT a defense, however, that you believed that the substance you sold or possessed for sale was an actual controlled substance.
 As long as you knowingly represented that it was a controlled substance, you are guilty of this offense.